Skip to main content

 FactorWhat to Consider

-ScalabilityEnsure the software can grow with your team, handling increased projects, users, and data without a performance drop.
+ScalabilityEnsure the software can grow with your team by handling increased projects, users, and data without a performance drop.

 IntegrationsLook for tools that connect seamlessly with apps your team already uses, like Slack, Zoom, or Salesforce.